USEPA/ORD_Water_Source_2020/outputs/README.md

 | Est_Wells_2020 | Estimated count of housing units using private water supply sources within the census block in 2020.                                                |

 ![Visualization of decision tree showing how census blocks are classified into twenty typologies, represented by letters 'A' through 'T'](images/DT.png)

+Figure: Visualization of decision tree showing how census blocks are classified into twenty typologies, represented by letters 'A' through 'T'